NirjanBarik/AI-resume-analyser/README.md

-# ⚡ AI Resume Analyzer Pro
+# ⚡ AI Resume Analyzer

 A full-stack web application to analyze resumes against job descriptions using semantic similarity and NLP techniques.